 Holidays and travelling: Journeys and transport

-Advice and practical tips for people affected by dementia using transport and making holiday journeys.
+Advice and practical tips for people affected by dementia using transport and making holiday journeys, including how to pack.

 Airports, railway stations, bus stations, ships, trains and aeroplanes can be busy and confusing places.
 It can be very easy to get lost or to lose touch with someone.
 If you are travelling with someone with dementia, always make a mental note of what they are wearing and consider carrying a recent photograph of them.
 If you need help, look for people who are wearing official uniforms (for example, security staff, airline counter staff or train conductors).